FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 Keary.
 In moving the Motion Councillor Donoghue highlighted the need to consider ways of

-supporting those currently locked out of the housing market.--- 34
+supporting those currently locked out of the housing market.
+---
+34

 30.